Friday, 3 April 2026

 Signs & Symptoms: Pressure and Location

-Generalized Symptoms (Intracranial Pressure) Focal Symptoms (Based on Location)
+Generalized Symptoms (Pressure) Focal Symptoms (Location)

-* Nausea & Vomiting: Unexplained, often severe.
+* Nausea & Vomiting: Unexplained, sudden, or severe vomiting episodes.

 ⚠️ RED FLAG: ADULT-ONSET SEIZURES